Length: Five (5) credit hours

 - Submit a separate online application to the nursing department for the Med Aid Program

 - Have and maintain an overall 2.0 GPA

 - Submit official High School Transcript or GED certificate with scores

 - Submit official documentation of successful completion of a nurse aide, patient care partner, or direct care provider course (do not have to be certified)

 Developmental studies: The health care field offers many job opportunities in a variety of challenging environments.
 The medication aide works in assisted living facilities, group homes, adult day care centers, and correctional facilities.
 Medication aides work under the supervision of the nursing and medical staff.
 The job is tough and demanding.
 Medication aides care for both the physical and psychological needs of their patients.
 The HCT 115 class includes both classroom and clinical training.
-The clinical training takes place at area assisted living facilities.
+The clinical training takes place at The Village at Wood’s Edge.

 Financial Requirement: In addition to the usual college tuition and fee, this program requires the following estimated expenses:

 |Medical Exam (varies with practitioner/insurance)||$75|

 |Document Filing, Criminal History & Sex Offender Check & Drug Screening||$133.50|